kaitlin31415/HiddenInPlainSight/README.md

 ### GUI
 Open command prompt and set the directory to the HiddenInPlainSight file directory.

-Double click the the runme Windows batch file in the main directory.
+Double click the the runme Windows bat file in the main directory.
 If you are on a unix machine, compile manually.

 The Gui will pop up.